fernandosanchezmunoz/dcos-ceph/README.md

 - Nodes where OSDs will run MUST have a separate volume
 - This will be formatted as XFS, and mounted as /dcos/volumeX for Mesos - DC/OS to use
-- Follow/execute the instructions in the file [ceph-nodes](./1-ceph-nodes.sh) on each node of the cluster
+- Follow/execute the instructions in the file [ceph-nodes](./1-ceph_nodes.sh) on each node of the cluster

 ## 2 - Configure and launch the Ceph-on-mesos framework

 - This can be executed from the DC/OS bootstrap node or from any node in the cluster
 - As a prerequisite, the node MUST have a working DC/OS CLI, and be connected to Mesos-DNS for \*.mesos address resolution
+- Follow/execute the instructions in the file [ceph-boot](./2-ceph_boot.sh) on each node of the cluster

+## 3 - Configure and launch the components of the Ceph Framework from the framework's UI

+- This requires Marathon-LB to be installed in your DC/OS cluster
+- Open up the Ceph config page at http://your_public_node:15000
+- Follow/execute the instructions in the file [ceph-config](./3-ceph_config.sh) on each node of the cluster

+## 3 - Configure the node(s) to be used as Ceph consumer -- that will mount the volumes provided by Ceph

+- Nodes need to be in the same subnet as the Ceph nodes
+- Follow/execute the instructions in the file [ceph-consumer](./4-ceph_consumer.sh) on each node of the cluster